French Polynesia cruise in the South Pacific

 Interesting, but an awful lot of free time.
 If you are an active person trip tends to be a bit boring at times.
 Particularly as the gym is not very well equipped.

-PlanetFrom 2016 these cruises will be run on a brand new, custom made vessel that will be more fuel efficient, quieter and with less exhaust fumes, while having the capability of carrying even more freight and passengers than before, thus exponentially reducing the resources used in relation to the benefits gained.
+PlanetFrom 2016 these cruises have been running on a brand new, custom made vessel that is more fuel efficient, quieter and with less exhaust fumes, while having the capability of carrying even more freight and passengers than before, thus exponentially reducing the resources used in relation to the benefits gained.

 The ship employs a crew of local people and as these islands are their home, no one understands better than they do how important preserving the local environment is.